stat545ubc-2023/assignment-b3-nickswright/README.md

 # Shiny App

 This shiny app allows users to examine the mass distribution of the Palmer penguins dataset.
-It shows a histogram of penguins' body mass and a table with the entire dataset.
+It contains two main features:
+  1. A histogram that allows the user to explore the mass distribution of the entire Palmer penguin population
+  2. A table that allows the user to examine, in detail, other characteristics of the Palmer penguins including species, island, sex, year, and 3 other morphological characteristics.
 [Shiny App Link](https://nicholaswright.shinyapps.io/assignment-b3-nickswright/)

 ### Assignment B-3